of online Python learners

 “The XP system is sneaky.
 I catch myself thinking 'just one more lesson to level up' at 11pm.
 Haven't done that with learning since I was playing video games.
 Respect.”

-“The concept mastery tracking showed me I'd been overconfident about functions.
-Py quietly gave me more practice on them without me asking.
+“My progress tracker showed I'd been overconfident about functions the whole time.
+Py quietly gave me more practice on them without me even asking.
 That kind of thing matters.”

 “Failed to understand OOP in every course I tried.
 Py asked me what specifically confused me about it and worked from there.
 First time classes actually clicked for me.”